infernojs/inferno-website/src/docs/api/inferno-animation.md

 If you have used the methods `animateOnAdd` and `animateOnRemove` in your own class component, you can extend `AnimatedComponent` instead and rename the attribute `prefix` to `animation` when using it.

-If you have implemented your own functional component you will need to convert it to a class component.
-Animations are expensive anyway so the benefit of using a function component is very small.
+If you have implemented your own animated functional component you follow the same pattern for functional component animations using the two new helper methods `componentDidAppear` and `componentWillDisappear`.